Track Circuit Block

 - Appropriate indications of approaching and conflicting trains.

-- May be co-operative if there are more than one signaller or over-all control by a single signaller by additional switches or levers.
+- Maybe co-operative if there is more than one signaller or overall control by a single signaller by additional switches or levers.

 - Directional control for un-limited number of trains or restricted to a single train.